pqc-psu/pennstate-qc-lab/_pages/team/_posts/2022-09-25-mahabubul.md

     orcid:

 education:
- - Ph.D. in CSE (2022) - The Pennsylvania State University.
-Thesis Title: Resilient Quantum Computing and Machine Learning
+ - Ph.D. in CSE (2022)-The Pennsylvania State University.
+Thesis Title-Resilient Quantum Computing and Machine Learning
 ---

 Works at NVIDIA.